AK-sundal/experiments-done/README.md

 ---
 ### some paper implemetation are not completed
 ##### with some not feasable due to hardware constraints and  some i  have less understanding to execute
-##### with some i could not find proper datset as mention in paer to able to download
+##### with some i could not find proper datset mentioned in paper to able to download and use
 ---
 ## 🛠 Installation